 It’s sad to think that society still struggles with favoritism today, but it should not be a surprise considering humankind is inherently sinful.
 This is why the world desperately needs to hear the good news that God saves sinners.

-Suppose a man comes into your meeting wearing a gold ring and fine clothes, and a poor man in filthy old clothes also comes in.
-3 If you show special attention to the man wearing fine clothes and say, “Here’s a good seat for you,” but say to the poor man, “You stand there” or “Sit on the floor by my feet,” 4 have you not discriminated among yourselves and become judges with evil thoughts?
+2 For if a man with a gold ring, in fine clothing, comes into your synagogue, and a poor man in filthy clothing also comes in, 3 and you pay special attention to him who wears the fine clothing and say, “Sit here in a good place;” and you tell the poor man, “Stand there,” or “Sit by my footstool” 4 haven’t you shown partiality among yourselves, and become judges with evil thoughts?

 Isn’t it upsetting that we struggle with the same issue today like they did 2,000 years ago?
 Humanity is tempted to judge someone based on what they look like and how much money they have rather than their inward heart.
 People are lured into thinking that those who have more wealth or finer clothes are more important than the poor man who has nothing.

 Jesus clearly taught that discrimination is evil.
 When we give preferential treatment to others because of their material possessions, we have broken the greatest commandment: To love God with all our heart, mind, soul, and strength, and to love our neighbor as ourselves.
 We are to love all people, even those who persecute us.
 This is the unconditional grace and mercy we are to reflect as Christians in a dark world.
 Therefore, be imitators of our Lord Jesus Christ and refrain from showing favoritism.